zeromq/zmq.rs/README.md

 ## Current status

-Some working examples can be found in examples folder
+* Some working examples can be found in examples folder

-Basic ZMTP implementation seems to work well.
+* Basic ZMTP implementation seems to work well
+* Initial REQ/REP socket pair implementation is working
-Need to implement some kind of integration tests for the library.
+* Need to implement more integration tests for the library
-External APIs are still subject to change cause I'm still experimenting with different approaches to find the best one.
+* External APIs are still subject to change cause I'm still experimenting with different approaches to find the best one

 ## Usefull links